-California Camp Fire Survivors Face the Horror All Over Again in 2020
+California Camp Fire Survivors Face The Horror All Over Again In 2020

-Linda Oslin and her husband lost everything when the Camp Fire raced into their neighborhood in Paradise, California in the fall of 2018.
+Linda Oslin and her husband lost everything when the Camp Fire raced into their neighborhood in Paradise, Calif., in the fall of 2018.

-She's in her 70s - he in his 80s - and they decided they didn't have it in them to try and rebuild.
+She's in her 70s — he in his 80s — and they decided they didn't have it in them to try to rebuild.
 That could take years.
-So they found a place for sale out of the woods and farther down the mountain near Oroville, California where they've started to rebuild their lives.
+So they found a place for sale out of the woods and farther down the mountain near Oroville, Calif., where they've started to rebuild their lives.

 Except for one thing.

-They've since had to evacuate from three more wildfires, including this past week when the Bear Fire exploded near the town, burning an untold number of structures and claiming at least ten lives.
+They've since had to evacuate from three more wildfires, including this past week when the Bear Fire exploded near the town, burning an untold number of structures and claiming at least 10 lives.

 "And every incident I organize a little more," Oslin says.